siriusbeans/nocturnal/README.md

 # ideas for consideration

 - allocate % of generated platform fees to NOCT burners
-- allocate % of generated platform fees to periodic lottery
+- allocate % of generated platform fees to periodic lottery for NOCT holders
 - lottery drawing is held after specified amount of fees generated on platform
 - entire lotto jackpot distributed to single NOCT holder address (utilize Chainlink VRF)
 - incentives are designed to prevent NOCT supply from ballooning out of control due to no cap on total supply